keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 22. Capture Field + Problem, Build Gemini Prompt with Emotion/Confidence This information is used to build a Gemini prompt by combining the user's problem, detected emotion, and confidence score.
 As a result, Gemini can generate responses that are more accurate, relevant, and suitable for the user's emotional condition.

+23.Generate Empathetic, Field-Aware Responses; Fallback to Templates The system generates responses based on the user's problem and detected emotion.
+It uses Gemini AI to provide supportive, relevant, and context-aware suggestions.
+The response is designed to match the user's emotional state and the selected field.
+If the AI service is unavailable or does not return a valid response, the system automatically uses predefined response templates.
+This ensures that the user always receives a meaningful and helpful reply without interruption.